orbeon/orbeon-forms-doc/Form-Runner-~-Access-Control.md

 * __Form definitions__ – Can the user create, edit, or view form definitions.
 * __Published forms__ – Can the user access this deployed form?
 If so, what operations (such as creating, viewing, editing, deleting) are allowed?
-* __Form fields__ – If the user can access the form, can she access a particular field?
+* __Form fields__ – If the user can access the form, can she access a particular field or group of fields?
 If so, can the field be changed or just viewed?

 The following pages address specific topics:

 - [[Setup|Form Runner ~ Access Control ~ Setup]] - How to setup Orbeon Forms so that users and roles are provided.
 - [[Editing Forms|Form Runner ~ Access Control ~ Editing Forms]] - How to control access to Form Builder.
 - [[Deployed Forms|Form Runner ~ Access Control ~ Deployed Forms]] - How to control access to deployed forms.
+- [[Form Fields|Form Runner ~ Access Control ~ Form Fields]] - How to control access to specific form fields, grids or sections.

 ## Scenarios